 Best Hiking Trails at Camden Hills State Park

 Hiking is one of the most common things to do for Camden Hills State Park visitors.
-In fact, it’s allowed on all 20 trails, which span 30 miles.
-Since the difficulty changes with the varied terrain, it’s important to check the park map before you start.
+In fact, it’s allowed on all 20 multi-use trails, which span 30 miles.
+Since the difficulty changes with the varied terrain, it’s important to check the Camden Hills State Park trail map before you start.

 Let’s take a look at five of the best trails…